20th Indian Brigade: Western Front

 At the outbreak of the First World War, the Garhwal Brigade was still part of the 7th (Meerut) Division.
 It was mobilized with the division in August 1914 as the 20th (Garhwal) Brigade and sailed from Bombay on 20 September for the Western Front.
-It arrived in Marseilles on 12 – 14 October and moved up to the Front, entering the line on the night of 30/31 October – taking part in the Battle of La Bassée (10 October – 2 November).
+It arrived in Marseille on 12–14 October and moved up to the Front, entering the line on the night of 30/31 October – taking part in the Battle of La Bassée (10 October – 2 November).
 While in France, the brigade was known by its geographical rather than numerical designation so as to avoid confusion with the British 20th Brigade also serving on the Western Front at the same time.
 The brigade served with the division as part of the Indian Corps on the Western Front until the end of 1915.

-For the rest of 1914, the brigade took part in the Defence of Festubert (23 – 24 November) and the Defence of Givenchy (20 – 21 December).
+For the rest of 1914, the brigade took part in the Defence of Festubert (23–24 November) and the Defence of Givenchy (20–21 December).
 In the former, Naik Darwan Singh Negi of the 1st Battalion, 39th Garhwal Rifles won the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 Indian troops only became eligible for the award in 1911.
 His award was gazetted on the same date as that of Sepoy Khudadad Khan, the first Indian VC winner.

-In 1915, the brigade took part in the Battle of Neuve Chapelle (10 – 13 March) where another two VCs were won: Rifleman Gabar Singh Negi (posthumous) of the 2nd Battalion, 39th Garhwal Rifles, and Private William Buckingham of the 2nd Battalion, Leicestershire Regiment.
-The brigade then took part in the battles of Aubers (9 May), Festubert (15 – 25 May) and Loos (25 September – 8 October) where Rifleman Kulbir Thapa of the 2nd Battalion, 3rd Queen Alexandra's Own Gurkha Rifles won the brigade's fourth VC.
+In 1915, the brigade took part in the Battle of Neuve Chapelle (10–13 March) where another two VCs were won: Rifleman Gabar Singh Negi (posthumous) of the 2nd Battalion, 39th Garhwal Rifles, and Private William Buckingham of the 2nd Battalion, Leicestershire Regiment.
+The brigade then took part in the battles of Aubers (9 May), Festubert (15–25 May) and Loos (25 September – 8 October) where Rifleman Kulbir Thapa of the 2nd Battalion, 3rd Queen Alexandra's Own Gurkha Rifles won the brigade's fourth VC.

 The losses suffered by the Indian Corps could not be adequately replaced as the reserve and replacement system essentially broke down.
 Consequently, on 31 October 1915 orders were received to transfer the 3rd (Lahore) and 7th (Meerut) Divisions to Mesopotamia.
 The last elements were relieved by 9 November and departed for Egypt en route to Mesopotamia.
 While in Egypt, the brigade left 7th (Meerut) Division in December 1915 and was replaced by 28th Indian Brigade.